aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 Some Lambda function environment variables are missing values in this Amplify environment.
 ✔ Enter the missing environment variable value of ROUTE_CALCULATOR_NAME in routeOptimizerFn: · routecalculator_location_workshop
 ✔ Enter the missing environment variable value of ROUTE_CALCULATOR_NAME in deviceSimulatorFn: · routecalculator_location_workshop
-✔ Enter the missing environment variable value of TRACKER_NAME in iotUpdateTrackerFn: · tracker_location_workshop
 ✔ Enter the missing environment variable value of TRACKER_NAME in getDevicePositionFn: · tracker_location_workshop

 ⠏ Fetching updates to backend environment: dev from the cloud.✅ GraphQL schema compiled successfully.